Broadband speed – guide to technical terminology

 - The volume of users trying to access the same website at the same time as you

-- The distance from your device to your NOW TV Hub
+- The distance from your device to your NOW Broadband Hub

 - Whether or not you have microfilters set up correctly to reduce interference on your line

-- Electrical devices near your NOW TV Hub, such as microwaves, cordless phones, baby monitors, Bluetooth controllers, wireless game controllers and fluorescent lights.
+- Electrical devices near your Hub, such as microwaves, cordless phones, baby monitors, Bluetooth controllers, wireless game controllers and fluorescent lights.

-These are the advertised maximum download and upload speeds offered with your NOW TV Broadband product.
+These are the advertised maximum download and upload speeds with NOW Broadband.

 This is based on information including the length and quality of your phone line, and refers to the download speed between your Hub and the local telephone exchange.